markfenske84/vennquizzes/DOCUMENTATION.md

 - Minify JavaScript and CSS
 - Cache quiz data for better performance
 - Optimize admin interface for quizzes with many questions
+- Reduce CSS specificity for faster rendering
+- Use CSS transforms for better animation performance

 ---